 In its new video game Stifled, the protagonist is equipped with bat-like sonar abilities.
-Players are required to enable their mic and make sounds through it to “see”.
+Players are required to make sounds through their mic to ‘see’ in the game.
 A registered sound sets off a wave which illuminates the game’s vector-like environment.

 For the uninitiated, the survival horror genre taps on negative emotions such as shock, fear and terror to validate its entertainment value.
 The more spine-chilling the experience, the higher the ratings.
 Some of the successful survival horror game franchises include the Silent Hill and Resident Evil series.

 Instead of being armed to the teeth like in most video games, players are often rendered helpless, equipped with only the bare minimum to survive; they often have to hide, sneak around, conserve bullets, or run from supernatural enemies.
 There are also other unsettling elements such as the music, voice acting, ominous lighting and camera angles — all designed to scare the living daylights out of gamers.

 e27 spoke to Justin Ng, a Co-founder of Gattai Games to find out more about the history of its game studio, the team’s motivations and inspirations behind Stifled, and his general thoughts on the game development climate.

 Can you give me some insights on your and your team’s background?
 What inspired your team to pick up game development?

 Our team of five — all of us 27 years old — are made up of graduates from DigiPen Singapore.
 I believe it was our love for games (all of us grew up as gamers) which led us to pursue game development.

 Is there a meaning behind Gattai?